cyberpunksdotcom/govdeals/docs/user_guide.md

 ## Troubleshooting

 - **Blank dashboard** &mdash; Ensure the backend API is running locally.
 Refresh the page after the service responds.
 - **Stale data** &mdash; Confirm that the scraper pipeline has populated the repository or database with the latest listings.
+During prototype testing you can re-run `python -m app.seed` from the `backend/` folder to reload the bundled fixture.
 - **Authentication errors** &mdash; Reserved for future releases.
 For now, the prototype is open access.

 ## Roadmap highlights